Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 ### Direct BTC Deposits:

-During the transition period a very simple Bitcoin is available allows direct deposits of BTC to the platform.
+Also during the transition period a very simple Bitcoin wallet is available that allows direct deposits of BTC to the platform.

 Instructions (please read carefully before depositing) :
-- Only deposit to the given address from a wallet, where you have the private keys and that you control or your might lose all your Bitcoins!
+- Only deposit to the address bc1qqre694gpveud05y40cy3r5l96ltu6ftn0f7pd7 from a wallet, where you have the private keys and that you control or your might lose all your Bitcoins!
 - Only deposit full mBTC amounts + an amount of satoshis that indicate your user id on the Bitcoin Betting platform.
-- Only send BTC to bc1qqre694gpveud05y40cy3r5l96ltu6ftn0f7pd7 and test with smaller amounts first.
+- Test with small amounts first.

 For example:
 - by sending  0.00500013 BTC  to bc1qqre694gpveud05y40cy3r5l96ltu6ftn0f7pd7   5.00011 mBTC will be credited to the user with ID 13.